 For cumulative civil and criminal court details, you will have to try the office of the clerk of court.
-This agency has been entrusted the task of keeping the court dockets.
+This agency has been entrusted with the task of keeping the court dockets.
 These are a written description of what went on during a court session.
-Records are kept from the time a pre-warrant hearing is held to when the court delivers its verdict.
+Records are saved from the time a pre-warrant hearing is held to when the court delivers its verdict.

-Of course, if you only want to know about the arrest records and outstanding warrants from Harrison in the name of a person, the magistrate’s office will certainly be able to help.
+Of course, if you only want to know about the arrest records and outstanding warrants from Harrison in the name of a person, the magistrate’s office will undoubtedly be able to help.
 To get in touch with these state offices, you will have to go to:

 - The police: 301 W Main St, Clarksburg, West Virginia 26301

 - The county clerk: 301 W Main St, Clarksburg, WV 26301